Kirat30/RepData_PeerAssessment1/PA1_template.md

 ```
 ## Histogram of the total number of steps taken each day

+We'll use tapply here for getting the total number of steps taken per day.

 ```r
 sums <- tapply(activity$steps, activity$date, FUN = sum , na.rm = TRUE)